-More detailed information on the requirements for the weekly reports can be found in the publication, "FY 2021 Sector Report Guide", available online at the following link:
+More detailed information on the requirements for the weekly reports can be found in the publication, "FY 2024 Sector Report Guide", available online at the following link below.
+Reporting requirements may need to be updated to reflect changes to the FMP related to the Atlantic Cod Management Transition Plan.
+Additional guidance will follow as the New England Fishery Management Council continues its development of Amendment 25 and Framework Adjustment 69 for May 1, 2025.

-Fishing Year 2022 Sectors.
+Fishing Year 2024 Sectors